Habits control our lives whether we recognize it or not. If you’ve ever tried to overcome a bad habit, you’ll relate to the power of habits.

 How you regulate and express your emotions (or repress them) will determine how much energy you have; how happy you feel every day; and the quality of your relationship with yourself and others.

 Emotions are energy moving through us.
 Each person experiences them differently.
 When we have an experience, the mindset through which we view the experience will significantly influence how we feel.
-In the examples of possible thoughts above, you can see that it is not the weather or the clerk at the grocery store or the amount of money that we make which decrease or increase our happiness.
+In the examples of possible thoughts above, you can see that it is not the weather or the clerk at the grocery store or the amount of money that we make which decreases or increases our happiness.

 Our perspective determines how we feel about our lives and experiences.